Chaitanya0315/Testing/Docs/UserManual.md

 ![Scramble List](images/Figure6.png)

 After clicking **PLAY NOW!**, you will be able to view the 'Solve a Word Scramble' screen as shown in Figure 7.
-Here you can enter a probable solution to the scrambled word/phrase and attempt to sovle it infinite no. of times.
+Here you can enter a probable solution to the scrambled word/phrase and attempt to solve it infinite no. of times.
 Here you will 2 options once you have filled in the solution, either to submit it by clicking the **SUBMIT** button or save your progress up until that point by clicking the **SAVE** button.

 **Figure 7: Solving a Scramble**

 ![Solve a Scramble](images/Figure7.png)

 **NOTE:** As of now, the beta version only includes functionality up until this point.
-Final version will cover the submittting or saving the scramble.
+Final version will cover the submitting or saving the scramble.

 ## Viewing Player Statistics